Here are 5 travel tips that we have found useful on our family trips.

-I’m not saying never to go to 5 star luxury vacation resorts, which all parents would prefer (like me and my wife), but once in a while, it may be more worthwhile for the kids, to keep things simple and go on a camping trip.
+I’m not saying to never go to 5-star luxury vacation resorts, which all parents would prefer (like me and my wife), but once in a while, it may be more worthwhile for the kids, to keep things simple and go on a camping trip.

 NEXUS is the best!
 I can’t stress this enough.
 We have been NEXUS members for the past 6 years, and have saved countless hours by having these cards.

 What is NEXUS?

 NEXUS is a Canada-United States program for pre-approved, low-risk travelers entering Canada or the United States.
 It allows you to bypass line-ups at customs at the airports and allows you to access NEXUS lines at border crossings.
 You can apply online, and it costs $50 for each adult (over the age of 18 years old).
 It is free to apply for children under the age of 18 years old.
 You will then have to go for an interview and get your photo and iris scan taken at a designated NEXUS enrolment center (mainly at the airports).

 Once you get your card, you are like VIP at the airport.

 Whenever we fly out of Toronto’s Pearson Airport, we use the NEXUS line to bypass the line-ups for Customs and Security.
 I can’t tell you how great it feels to be able to zip through Customs without any line-ups.

 Similarly, you can save time on your return flight back to Canada, although I find that the line-ups for Customs not as bad on the return side.
 Flying back from a U.S destination allows you to save time with NEXUS, as you can use their TSA pre-check lines.